 The regulations regarding controlled substances require that pharmacists take all steps necessary to secure these drugs in their possession.
 This includes ensuring that the medications are accounted for, inventory is accurate, security measures are in place to minimize diversion, outdated stock is identified and removed, and medications are disposed of properly.

 Pharmacists are responsible for the safety and security of all drugs, including post-consumer returns and unserviceable controlled substances, until they are destroyed.
 Destruction must occur on a regular basis as any accumulation may increase diversion risk.
 Further information can be found in the Fact Sheet – Controlled Substances: Destruction of Unserviceable Stock and Post-Consumer Returns.

 Narcotic reconciliation must be conducted on a regular basis to ensure accountability and traceability of medications.
 Pharmacists also need to account for damaged, unserviceable or outdated controlled substances.
 More information can be found in the Fact Sheet – Controlled Substances: Security and Reconciliation.
 Any theft, forgery or loss of controlled substances must be reported to the Office of Controlled Substances within 10 days after discovery.

 Pharmacy professionals must adhere to the Safeguarding our Communities Act, 2015.
 Specific guidelines for dispensing fentanyl patches are outlined in the Fact Sheet: Patch-for- Patch Fentanyl Return Program.

 G. Harm Reduction

 Naloxone is a potentially lifesaving medication indicated for use in opioid overdose.
 Since naloxone is classified as a Schedule II drug, pharmacists should ensure they act in accordance with NAPRA Supplemental Standards of Practice for Schedule II and III drugs when dispensing naloxone.
-Pharmacy professionals can refer to the Guidance for Pharmacy Professionals when Dispensing or Selling Naloxone for specific guidelines and education requirements.
+Pharmacy professionals can refer to information about Dispensing, Selling or Providing Naloxone for specific guidelines and education requirements.

 Opioid Agonist Treatment (OAT)